ranveerkunal/ScannerBarkly/README.md

 Why Marin County?
 The movie A Scanner Darkley is based on a novel about the author's experiences in the Marin County.
 I have minted top 50 breeds and going to put them on [auction](https://opensea.io/collection/scannerbarkly).
 I will submit the proof of donations here in this repository.
+The offer price is set to 1/rank E.

 Thanks for creative inputs: